reynaldnixon/Kellekto-Culinary-Design/README.md

 # Kellekto-Culinary-Design

-Some designs I make for Kellekto Culinary (Instagram @kellekto_culinary)
+Some designs I made for Kellekto Culinary (Instagram @kellekto_culinary)

 Kellekto Culinary is accepting food orders by the system of Pre-Order in Surabaya, Indonesia